vikramtha/TeamsJS_CC_App/readme.md

 # TeamsJS Capability Checker

+This is a sample app that allows developers to verify what Capabilities work on which hub using a matrix of isSupported values.
+These are updated using the isSupported() check in TeamsJS.
+In addition, there are quick code demos for some of the APIs.
+Some of these outputs are shown in console as there is no UI change.
+This should help to better understand how to call these APIs in your own sample app after looking at how these APIs are implemented.

+Try opening the app in other hubs including mobile hubs and you can see the isSupported values there as well.

+Feel free to add any suggestions at the link below.

 # Personal Tabs

 Tabs are Teams-aware webpages embedded in Microsoft Teams.
 A channel/group tab delivers content to channels and group chats, and are a great way to create collaborative spaces around dedicated web-based content.